 - We light the menorah (or hanukiah) each night for eight nights, adding a candle every night and saying the blessings.
-We light them from left to right and let them burn out on their own (except for one night a couple of years ago when my son thought they were like birthday candles…).
+We light them from left to right and let them burn out on their own (except for one night a few years ago when my son thought they were birthday candles…).

 Second, how we celebrate (with a sprinkling of fun facts)

 - As mentioned above, we light the candles each night at sundown and say our blessings over the candle(s).
-With adult supervision, our 6-year-old will most likely want to be the candle lighter.
-We pick which menorah we use from our collection as a family – this year our son will likely debate using his space rocket menorah.
+With adult supervision, our children will probably argue over who gets to be the candle lighter.
+Knowing this (and thinking ahead), instead of picking one menorah from our collection, I’m going to surprise them each with a new menorah they can light on their own.

 - As we watch the candles burn, we enjoy dinner together.
 Some foods we love to eat while we celebrate the holiday are brisket, challah, latkes (or potato pancakes), and kugel (a deliciously sweet noodle dish).
 But I’m already prepared for our kids to eat their usual chicken nuggets and macaroni and cheese.
 More latkes for me!